 HKA performed field explorations (test borings); 1) to profile the subsurface earth materials; 2) obtain samples; and 3) perform a laboratory testing program.
 On September 15th, 2017, a memorandum was prepared by HKA including discussion about slope improvement feasibilities.
 In this report, we present results of the geotechnical analysis which is limited to the 2017 landslide.
-The proposed mitigation solution is to install two rows of secant piles, one along the outboard side of the lower road and another on the hillside midway upslope to the upper road.
-The two rows of piles should be advanced into bedrock a minimum of 15 feet.
-A temporary road will need to be graded to install the upper row of secant piles.
-The upper road is recommended to be re-contructed by grading an engineered fill slope with a slope gradient of 2H:1V with its toe at the upper road.
-To reconstruct the travel way of the upper road, the fill slope would continue at 2%-5% from its crest to the inboard cut slope along the upper road.
+The proposed mitigation solution is to install three rows of secant piles, one along the outboard side of the middle road, another on the hillside midway upslope to the upper road, and lastly, another row offset 20 feet from Hessey Creek (lower row).
+Alternatively, the lower row of secant piles may be replaced with a culvert plus fill slope repair.
+The three rows of piles should be advanced into bedrock a minimum of 15 feet.
+A temporary road will need to be graded to install the upper and lower row of secant piles.

+The upper road is recommended to be re-constructed by grading an engineered fill slope with a slope gradient of 2H:1V with its toe at the upper row of secant piles and crest along the outboard board side of the upper road.
+To re-construct the travel way of the upper road, the fill slope would continue at 2%-5% from its crest to the inboard cut slope along the upper road.